-Answers from Eric J. Olson, M.D.
+Answer From Eric J. Olson, M.D.

-Tolerance to the sedative effects of antihistamines can develop quickly.
+However, tolerance to the sedative effects of antihistamines can develop quickly.
 As a result, the longer you take them, the less likely they are to make you sleepy.
 Side effects might include daytime drowsiness, dry mouth and dizziness.

 See more Expert Answers

-- Kryger MH, et al. Principles and Practice of Sleep Medicine.
-5th ed.
-St. Louis, Mo.: Elsevier Saunders; 2011:916.
+- Kryger MH, et al., eds.
+Pharmacologic treatment of insomnia: Other medications.
+In: Principles and Practice of Sleep Medicine.
+6th ed.
+Elsevier Saunders; 2017. https://www.clinicalkey.com.
+Accessed Aug.
+5, 2019.

 - Owens JA.
-Behavioral sleep problems in children. http://www.uptodate.com/home.
-Accessed Oct.
-27, 2014.
+Behavioral sleep problems in children. https://www.uptodate.com/contents/search.
+Accessed Aug.
+5, 2019.

 - Chuang YF, et al. Midlife anticholinergic drug use, risk of Alzheimer's disease, and brain atrophy in community-dwelling older adults.
 Alzheimer's and Dementia.
 2017; doi: 10.1016/j.trci.2017.06.004.